Here’s how a parasite may help us overcome our fear of failure

 The parasite, which makes rodents unafraid of cats, may be reducing the fear of failure in people, Stefanie Johnson of the University of Colorado and colleagues said.

 They haven’t actually shown that.
-But toxoplasmosis does get into the brain, and it’s been linked to a variety of mental effects in mice and people alike.
+But toxoplasma does get into the brain, and it’s been linked to a variety of mental effects in mice and people alike.
+And fear of failure could be a good thing, Johnson said.

 "What if that fear was a good thing?
 We want to know.”